-What is Sulfazine (sulfasalazine)?
+What is Sulfazine?

-Sulfasalazine affects a substance in the body that causes inflammation, tissue damage, and diarrhea.
+Sulfazine affects a substance in the body that causes inflammation, tissue damage, and diarrhea.

-Sulfasalazine is used to treat moderate to severe ulcerative colitis.
+Sulfazine is used to treat moderate to severe ulcerative colitis.

-Sulfasalazine is also used to treat rheumatoid arthritis in children and adults who have used other arthritis medicines without successful treatment of symptoms.
+Sulfazine is also used to treat rheumatoid arthritis in children and adults who have used other arthritis medicines without successful treatment of symptoms.

-Sulfasalazine may also be used for purposes not listed in this medication guide.
+Sulfazine may also be used for purposes not listed in this medication guide.

 a blockage in your bladder or intestines;